Rape Trial Judge Who Suggested Victims Should Keep ‘Knees Together’ Resigns

-Canadian Federal Judge, Robin Camp, has resigned after a disciplinary council recommended he be removed on the bench following his offending comments to a woman during a rape trial.
+Canadian Federal Judge Robin Camp has resigned after a disciplinary council recommended he be removed from the bench following his offending comments to a woman during a rape trial.

 Justice Robin Camp, “knees together” judge, resigns from bench after Canadian Judicial Council recommends removal: https://t.co/RgKTHfqvKy pic.twitter.com/x8MUmtyBLi